jomulder/jaspBfpack/inst/help/BfpackCorrelation.md

-BFpack Independent Samples T-Test
+BFpack Correlation
 ==========================

 The analysis allows to test exploratory hypotheses (e.g., equal vs negative vs postive) and confirmatory hypotheses (with equality and/or order constraints) using Bayes factors and posterior probabilities under commonly used statistical models.
-For the independent samples t-test that means one can test hypotheses relating to the difference between two groups measured on a continous variable.
+For the correlation that means one can test hypotheses relating to correlation coefficients.
+The correlations include biserial, polyserial, tetrachoric, polychoric, and product-moment coefficients.
+Overlapping correlations are also supported.

 ## Input
 ### Main Window
-- Variables: Input one variables that is continuous (if they are not, they will be treated as such)
+- Variables: Input at least two variables that are nominal, ordinal, or continuous
-- Grouping Variable: Input one variable that is nominal
+- Grouping variable: Input variable that is nominal.
+- Covariates: Input continuous or ordinal variables.
+Partial these out.

 #### Standard hypothesis test
-- Hypotheses: Test hypothesis that the parameter is equal to smaller or larger than a specific value; for t-test the parameter is called delta and denotes the difference between the independent groups
+- Hypotheses: Test hypothesis that the parameter is equal to smaller or larger than a specific value; for correlation the parameters are all called rho and they are tested to be zero or smaller or larger
-- Test value: Test value to for the hypothesis of equality/inequality
 - Prior weights: Specify how to weigh each hypothesis; defaults to the nullhypothesis being weighted twice as much as the alternatives

 #### Parameters
 Once the variables are filled in, the parameters that can be used in the specification of the manual hypotheses show up here

 #### Manual hypothesis test
 - Hypotheses: Specify a manual hypothesis, see the tooltip for more info; Specify the prior weight and do not forget to check the include box to test the hypothesis.
-For the t-test this could be something like "1>difference>0"+
+For the correlation this could be something like "var1Name_with_var2Name_in_g1 > var1Name_with_var2Name_in_g2" or "var1Name_with_var2Name > var1Name_with_var3Name"
 - Use the "+" to add more hypotheses
 - Complement: The complement hypothesis; prior weight and include

 ### Options
 #### Bayes Factor:
 - Log scale: reports the log BF
-- Bayes factor type: Default is the fractional BF, alternatively choose the adjusted fractional BF

 #### Tables
 - Specification: Print the specification table
-- Estimates with uncertainty interval: Print a table with the point estimates and uncertainty intervals (confidence interval for t-test) for the parameter(s) of interest.
+- Estimates with uncertainty interval: Print a table with the point estimates and uncertainty intervals (credible interval for correlation) for the parameter(s) of interest.
+Estimates are based on the posterior distribution of the correlation coefficient.

 #### Plots
 - Manual hypothesis plots: Produces plots depicting the prior and posterior probabilities of the manual hypotheses

 #### Additional options:
+- No. iterations for parameter estimation: default is 5000 samples from the posterior distribution
 - Seed

 ## Output